 Step 4.
 When sauce is just about done, use Spiralizer to make noodles using 2 small to medium size zucchinis.

 Step 5.
-Pour sauce over noodles and add fresh basil, parsley and Parmesean cheese.
+Pour sauce over noodles and add fresh basil and parsley.

 It was a good serving size.
 It looked like a lot, but it tasted so good that I finished the plate and found the serving size to be just right.